Illumina/strelka/docs/userGuide/README.md

 To ease further analysis, the `NoPassedVariantGTs` filter can be updated using the script `updateNoPassedVariantGTsFilter.py` provided in the strelka distribution.
 This can be useful to refresh the `NoPassedVariantGTs` filter when the sample composition of the original file has changed, such as when extracting a subset of samples.
-For instance updating the filter the loci to only include variants in NA12878 abd NA12877 from joint analysis of a larger pedigree could be accomplished as follows:
+For example, updating this filter to apply only to samples NA12878 and NA12877 could be accomplished as shown below:

 ```bash
 bcftools view -s NA12878,NA12877 variants.vcf.gz |\